Ehsan-U/DevOps-Swarm/README.md

-# Assignment: Create A Multi-Service Multi-Node Web App
+Create A Multi-Service Multi-Node Web App

 ## Goal: create networks, volumes, and services for a web-based "cats vs. dogs" voting app